Travel Guide Deauville

 There is a sailing school located where sailing classes can be followed for every level.
 The training center is open from April to October.

 A must visit in Deauville is the Deauville-La Touques racecourse, which is located in the heart of the town.
 It is France’s number one flat racecourse, built in 1864.
 Want to visit one of the races?
-Make sure you visit Deauville in summer (July and August), autumn (October) or winter (December, January and March), and get your tickets in advance.
+Make sure you visit Deauville in summer (July and August), autumn (October) or winter (December, January, and March), and get your tickets in advance.
 The racecourse itself can be visited any time of the year.
-Trainings take place every day so chances are big you can see one taking place.
+Training take place every day so chances are big you can see one taking place.

 Horse-riding schools and pony clubs are open all year round for tuition or just a ride along the beach.